gavin-lai/terraform/README.md

 4. Login to the Azure Portal and validate the services are present as desired.

 ### Destroy services
-1. Run ```Terraform destroy <directory that holds the SamplePlan.tf file>```.
+1. Run ```Terraform destroy <directory that holds the 2-Tier-Ent-Service.tf file>```.
 You will be prompted to input same Azure **region** and quantity of **web virtual machines** previously used.
 [Details on the destroy command are found in documentation.](https://www.terraform.io/docs/commands/destroy.html) You will be prompted after the state is refreshed to type in **yes** to confirm destruction of services.

     ```
     var.region